SaintpatrickII/pinterest_pipeline/README.md

 <img width="802" alt="Screenshot 2023-03-16 at 10 33 12" src="https://user-images.githubusercontent.com/92804317/225591862-50a520e6-67f8-4365-8262-e812898e5fbf.png">

--Here we are simply running both our kafka batch upload to S3 file & then running the file for cleaning said S3 data with pyspark
+- Here we are simply running both our kafka batch upload to S3 file & then running the file for cleaning said S3 data with pyspark

 - If we look at airlow we can see the progress of jobs, a graph view of task ordering & also the code which airflow is using for the DAG